mattmills49/Blog-Posts/woe/woe_explainer.md

 the KL-Divergence gives a direction to focus on; we want a distance between a predictive and non-predictive distribution.
-One idea is that we can compare the distribution of our continuous DV across our feature to a baseline value if the DV was evenly spread across the feature distribution.
+One idea is that we can compare the distribution of our continuous DV across our feature to a baseline distribution as if the DV was evenly spread across the feature distribution.
 If a feature is predictive then the DV will be more concentrated in certain areas of the feature (e.g. linear feature = higher DV share at top end, quadratic = higher DV share at tails, etc…) compared to a uniform concentration for a non-predictive feature.
 We do have to make an adjustment to the calculations to ensure that every